leo3tian/audio-pipeline/src/uploading/r2/README.md

 export HF_HUB_ENABLE_HF_TRANSFER=1
 ```

+Files `work_plan.json` and `progress.log` are written to the current working directory (where you run the script).
+Run all cooperating processes from the same directory if you want them to share plan/progress.

 ### 2. Scan and create a work plan

-Scans R2 for available languages and episode prefixes and writes `work_plan.json`:
+Scans R2 for available languages and episode prefixes and appends them to `work_plan.json`:
 ```bash
 python src/uploading/r2/build_dataset.py --scan \
   --language en \